Bonus abuse in iGaming: the hidden costs operators ignore

 And it’s getting worse.
 Research shows promotional abuse is now the single most common type of gaming fraud globally.

 Most operators know bonus abuse exists.
-Far fewer understand what it actually costs them or how dramatically AI fraud detection has changed what’s possible in stopping it.
-This article breaks down both.
+Far fewer understand what it actually costs them or how much the technology to stop it has improved.

 On a dashboard, the promo looks like a success, new accounts are up, redemption rates are high.
 But scratch the surface, and you may find that half your ‘new players’ vanish the moment the bonus dries up.